egladysh/dblight/README.md

 If you don't have cmake, on OSX do<br />
 $ sudo port cmake

+A few lines cmake script can be found in sample/CMakeLists.txt.

 Create a build folder, for example <br />
 $ mkdir ~/build